BEHAVIORAL SCIENCE APPLICATIONS LLC

 The changing climate will affect every part of personal and professional life.
-It has direct, demonstrable impacts on human behavior take must be understood and factored into policies, plans, procedures, and even exercise.
-Leaders and decision-makers can not afford to get behind the curve in preparing for this reality.
+It has direct, demonstrable impacts on human behavior that must be understood and factored into policies, plans, procedures, and even exercise.
+Leaders and decision-makers cannot afford to get behind the curve in preparing for this reality.
 Now is the time to adopt a climate-informed approach to managing the risks ahead.

 The Fall Professional Development Series allows Behavioral Science Applications LLC to offer a focused set of training programs in a condensed 4-week format.
 The one-hour classes are offered individually and as a certificate program.
 Those who register for the entire series will receive the Homeland Security Human Factors: Climate-Informed Security & Emergency Management Certificate and can enjoy a 10% discount.
 For groups larger than 10, please call or email for pricing options.